-In 2021, the Youth Activist Series will be supported by The Body Shop; an organisation with deep activist roots and strong values around empowering young women.
+In 2024, the Youth Activist Series will be supported by a Corporate Partner that aligns with Plan International Australia’s values for gender justice and empowering young women.

-As a part of this, our youth activists will have the opportunity to be involved in public engagement activities, training and events with The Body Shop.
-This support will also include in-store photos and storytelling from the 2021 youth activists to engage the Australian community to support the next generation of leaders.
+As a part of this, our youth activists will have the opportunity to be involved in public engagement activities, training and events with the Partner.
+This support may also include in-store photos and storytelling from the YAS to engage the Australian community to support the next generation of leaders.

 Plan International Australia’s Youth Activists were involved in co-designing the Free to Be crowd-mapping tool, rallying participation in the research and adding girls’ voices to the national conversation about our right to live safely in our cities.
 Advocating for girls and young women’s safety, the YAS engaged with numerous power holders and stakeholders to push for change and implement the recommendations they wanted to see from the Unsafe in the City report.

 In 2020, alongside Plan International’s youth leaders in Vietnam, the Youth Activists led research into the challenges faced by girls, young women and non-binary folk as a result of COVID-19.
 Not only did they delve into the issues that COVID-19 exposed in our systems, but they also highlighted young people’s dreams and solutions for a ‘better normal’ – a just, equitable and sustainable future for all.
 Then guess what they did?
 They took their report ‘A Better Normal: Girls Call for a Revolutionary Reset’ and their recommendations to the United Nations General Assembly – calling on global leaders to centre youth in the recovery process.